dstroud/dreamsequence_dev/README.md

   - Kit: Outputs chromatic semitones, beginning with C, no matter the song's key.
 Typically used to trigger notes on a drum machine or sampler, but can also be used for static pattern sequencing.

-  - Custom 1-8: Custom scales that can be edited by holding down the Song Arranger Grid key (column 8, row 6) and pressing K3 to enter the editor.
-These custom scales exist at the `SONG>>Scale` level.
-In other words `SONG>>Scale: Major` contains 8 custom scales which would change when switching to `SONG>>Scale: Natural Minor`.
-By default, Dreamsequence contains one example custom scale (Custom 1) for each `SONG>>Scale`.
-Custom scales will be saved along with a song preset but can also be saved as global defaults, available when creating a new song, via `SYSTEM>>PARAMETERS>>PREFERENCES>>Save scales`.
+  - Mask 1-8: Custom scale masks that can be edited by holding down the Seq Grid key (column 8, row 8) and pressing K3 to enter the mask editor.
+These custom masks exist at the `SONG>>Scale` level.
+In other words `SONG>>Scale: Major` contains 8 custom masks which will change when switching to `SONG>>Scale: Natural Minor`.
+By default, Dreamsequence contains one example custom mask (Mask 1) for each `SONG>>Scale`.
+Custom Masks will be saved along with a song preset but can also be saved as global defaults, available when creating a new song, via `SYSTEM>>PARAMETERS>>PREFERENCES>>Save masks`.

   - Custom 1-8+tr: Custom scales transposed within the scale by the active chord degree.
 This works just like the diatonic transposition in the Mode+tr option, but can produce curious results when the custom scale is not heptatonic.